malte-b/ai_hacknight/README.md

    - AI-native businesses leveraging generative feedback loops

 The podcast concludes with a mention of an upcoming event in New York City where these topics will be further discussed.

+### "Make a viral Linkedin post out of the podcast."

+🚀 Exciting times in AI!
+Just wrapped up an incredible podcast on Agentic RAG with @Erica Cardenas from Weaviate.
+Here are the key takeaways:

+1️⃣ Agentic RAG is revolutionizing how we interact with data, going beyond traditional retrieval-augment-generate pipelines.

+2️⃣ Multi-agent systems are the future, allowing for specialized roles and more efficient problem-solving.

+3️⃣ The importance of short-term and long-term memory in AI agents can't be overstated.

+4️⃣ Evaluation and observability tools are crucial for building trust and understanding in AI systems.

+5️⃣ Generative Feedback Loops (GFLs) are opening up new possibilities for AI-driven data creation and enhancement.

+🔥 Hot take: The next big leap in AI won't just be about better models, but smarter ways to combine and orchestrate them!

+👥 Want to dive deeper?
+Join us next Tuesday in NYC at the Google Pier 57 building to discuss Agentic RAG and the future of AI!

+#AI #AgenticRAG #MachineLearning #FutureOfTech #Weaviate

+What's your take on Agentic RAG?
+Drop your thoughts below! 👇

+### "Summarize the podcast as a christmas carol."

+🎵 On the first day of AI, Weaviate gave to me:
+An agentic RAG system with glee!

+On the second day of AI, Weaviate gave to me:
+Two function calls,
+And an agentic RAG system with glee!

+On the third day of AI, Weaviate gave to me:
+Three planning steps,
+Two function calls,
+And an agentic RAG system with glee!

+On the fourth day of AI, Weaviate gave to me:
+Four multi-agents,
+Three planning steps,
+Two function calls,
+And an agentic RAG system with glee!

+On the fifth day of AI, Weaviate gave to me:
+Five eval tools!
+Four multi-agents,
+Three planning steps,
+Two function calls,
+And an agentic RAG system with glee!

+On the sixth day of AI, Weaviate gave to me:
+Six loops a-generating,
+Five eval tools!
+Four multi-agents,
+Three planning steps,
+Two function calls,
+And an agentic RAG system with glee! 🎵